chumaky/datero-docs/docs/connectors/duckdb.md

 It's available for all major operating systems.
 You can find installation instructions in the [official documentation :octicons-tab-external-16:](https://duckdb.org/docs/installation/?version=stable&environment=cli&platform=linux&download_method=direct){: target="_blank" rel="noopener noreferrer" }.

 Once installed, make sure it's added to your `PATH`.
-It must be callable from command line.
+It must be callable from the command line.
 ``` sh
 duckdb --version
 v0.10.2 1601d94f94